mikewhiteman/telegram-mandarin-tutor/README.md

 ## How do I set this up?
 * `pip install -r requirements.txt`
+* Create a [Telegram bot](https://core.telegram.org/bots/api) and generate an API key
+* Create an [OpenAI Platform account](https://platform.openai.com) and generate an API key
-* Populate the `.env` file with your API keys for Telegram and ChatGPT
+* Populate an `.env` file (or configure environment variables) with your API keys for Telegram and ChatGPT
 * If you wish to speak with the bot in Mandarin, you're done!
 Just run `python3 app.py` and start chatting with the bot using the Telegram web or mobile app.

 ## Can I use this for other languages besides Mandarin?